jitsedesmet/thesis/_papers/thesis-report/chapters/storage-guidance-vocab.typ

 ==== State Required
 The state required save condition is a simple @sparql query over the current Solid pod.
 The expected returning `?value` variable is coerced to a boolean, if true, the resource is saved in the collection.
-The save condition allows for flexible additional features like basic locking mechanism, where a save is only allowed in case a lock is not present, for example.
+The save condition allows for flexible additional features like a basic locking mechanism, where a save is only allowed in case a lock is not present.

 ==== Always Stored